fascinating information for food and wine lovers

 Nopales

-1 tsp baking soda1 tsp salt
+1 tsp baking soda 1 tsp salt

-5 med nopales cleaned, do not cook3 ripe tomatoes, finely chopped
+5 med nopales cleaned, do not cook 3 ripe tomatoes, finely chopped

-3 jalapenos, finely chopped1 small white onion, finely chopped
+3 jalapenos, finely chopped 1 small white onion, finely chopped

-1/4 c cilantro leaves choppedsalt and pepper to taste
+1/4 c cilantro leaves chopped

-In a large copper pot, bring one gallon of water to a boil.
-Add salt and baking soda.
-Cut the nopales across the grain in 1/4-inch strips; then cut these strips into 1/2-inch pieces.
+2. Cut the nopales across the grain in 1/4-inch strips; then cut these strips into 1/2-inch pieces.
 Add the cut nopales to boiling water.
 After about 15 minutes, they should be soft and still green,(over cooking will turn them brown), drain, return to pot and pour cold water over them to stop the cooking process.
 This step and the cooking in copper, is important to help retain the green color that is necessary for this dish.
-Rinse the nopales again, in a strainer, shaking out as much moisture as possible.
-Put the nopales in a bowl; add the tomatoes, cilantro, onion, chiles, salt and pepper; combine by mixing.
-Best served at room temperature.

 Tinga poblana de pollo